-Given the chronology of episodes of exuberance, we use a dynamic panel logit model to show how explosive dynamics in real house prices are, consistent with theory, partly driven by fundamental behavior tied to housing demand factors, such as real personal disposable income growth per capita and inflation.
-Most importantly, we document a statistically significant role for financial spillovers from alternative asset classes-based on yield spreads, real stock market valuation gains, and real oil price growth-that can signal shifts in the discount factor under financial arbitrage and the asset-pricing model for housing.
-Arbitrage across different asset classes is the main force explaining the spillovers into real house price explosiveness.
-Our findings reinforce the view that housing market exuberance is partly driven by financial fundamentals and highlights the usefulness of recursive (right-tailed) unit root tests such as the GSADF test for monitoring housing markets.
+investigate whether the presence of mildly explosive dynamics in real house prices is, as suggested by theory, partly driven by fundamental behavior.
+Indeed, our findings point out that housing demand factors, such as real personal disposable income growth per capita and inflation, partly predict in-sample episodes of exuberance across a cross-section of countries.

+Most importantly, consistent with theory, we also document a statistically significant role for financial spillovers from alternative asset classes-based on interest rate spreads and real stock market valuation gains-that signal shifts in the discount factor under the asset-pricing model laid out in the paper.
+We argue that financial arbitrage across different asset classes is the main mechanism explaining the spillovers into real house price explosiveness found in the data.
+Our findings reinforce the view that housing market exuberance is partly driven by fundamentals and highlights the usefulness of recursive (right-tailed) unit root tests such as the GSADF test for monitoring housing markets.

-The remainder of the paper is structured as follows: Section 2 provides a derivation of the asset-pricing model for housing augmented to include alternative asset classes for investment and highlights the role of arbitrage as a driver for financial spillovers.
+The remainder of the paper is structured as follows: Section 2 provides a derivation of the asset-pricing model for housing augmented to include alternative asset classes for investment and highlights the role of arbitrage as the mechanism underpinning those financial spillovers.
 Section 3 outlines the GSADF test of Phillips et al. (2015a,b) and the date-stamping methodology that we use to identify in-sample episodes of exuberance in international housing markets.
-Section 4 discusses the implications of our evidence on exuberance with the help of a dynamic logit model.
+Section 4 discusses the implications of our evidence on exuberance with the help of a dynamic panel logit/probit model specification.
 This section also establishes the empirical impact of fundamentals-and particularly of financial fundamentals-in explaining the emergence of explosiveness in our dataset.
-Section 5 concludes by showcasing the evidence of financial spillovers in propagating exuberance into housing markets, while the Appendix provides additional technical details on the recursive implementation of the unit root tests.
+Section 5 concludes by showcasing the evidence of financial spillovers in propagating exuberance into housing markets, while the Appendix provides additional technical details on the recursive implementation of the (right-tailed) unit root GSADF test.